“College-prepared and career-ready for the 21st century”

 Energy, Environment, and Utilities

-ELECTRICIAN 1: FUNDAMENTALS (727550)
+Electrician 1: Fundamentals (727550)

 This competency-based course is the first in a sequence of five designed for electrical technician and electrician trainees.
 It provides students with technical instruction and practical experience in workplace safety, trade mathematics, fundamental electrical concepts, storage batteries in direct current (DC) circuits, Ohm’s Law, alternating current (AC), and resource management.
-The competencies in this course are aligned with the California High School Academic Content Standards and the California Career Technical Education Model Curriculum Standards.
-Prerequisites: None.

 This competency-based course is the second in a sequence of five designed for the electrical technician and electrician trainees.
 It provides students with technical instruction and practical experience in electrical wiring and codes.
 It focuses on safety, permit requirements and code compliance, wiring design and protection, wiring materials and methods, equipment for general use, special occupancies, special equipment, special conditions, communication systems sanctioned by the National Electrical Code (NEC), and the interpretation of data found in the NEC tables.
 It also covers a review of the practical aspects of resource management when wiring.
-The competencies in this course are aligned with the California High School Academic Content Standards and the California Career Technical Education Model Curriculum Standards.
-Prerequisites: Enrollment requires completion of the Electrician/1: Fundamentals (62-75-50) course or permission of the instructor.

 This competency-based course is the third in a sequence of five designed for the electrical technician and electrician trainees.
 It provides students with technical instruction and practical experience in wiring.
 It focuses on the selection and utilization of electrical instrumentation, proper interpretation of wire color connections, proper wiring techniques, and the types, features, and functions of blueprint drawings and prints.
 It also includes workplace safety.
-The competencies in this course are aligned with the California High School Academic Content Standards and the California Career Technical Education Model Curriculum Standards.
-Prerequisites: Enrollment requires completion of the Electrician/2: Wiring and Codes (62-75-55) course or permission of the instructor.
+T

 Learn employability skills, safety, energy efficiency audits, solar thermal system, installation and repair, troubleshooting, pool & spa solar heating.
 This class offers you project-based experiences in residential and commercial energy management with an introduction to solar thermal installation.
 In this class, you will be learning the latest “green energy technology.”

-Learn how solar energy is a viable source of alternative energy, solar installation, workplace safety, alternative energy, electrical theories, electrical wiring procedures.
+Learn how solar energy is a viable source of alternative energy, solar installation, workplace safety, alternative energy, electrical theories, and electrical wiring procedures.

 Learn about alternative and renewable energy.
 It will provide you with hand-on experience in system site selection, mechanical design adaptation, component evaluation, site assessment, and photovoltaic system mechanical design adaptations.